 A bilateral reciprocal Agreement on Health Care Insurance entered into force on 1 September 2009.
 A bilateral Air Services Agreement was signed in 2012.

 Regular high-level visits and meetings are important in promoting cooperation and understanding between Australia and Belgium.
 Recent visits of Australian officials to Belgium include:

-- Governor-General HE General the Hon Sir Peter Cosgrove AK MC (Ret’d) visited Belgium in July 2014, undertaking commemorative activities in Ieper, Harelbeke, and Ploegsteert.
+- Governor-General HE General the Hon Sir Peter Cosgrove AK MC (Ret’d) visited Belgium 27-28 July 2014, undertaking commemorative activities in Ieper, Harelbeke, and Ploegsteert.

 - Former Governor-General, Dame Quentin Bryce AD CVO, led a European Australian Business Council (EABC) delegation on a visit to Belgium in June 2013 to promote trade and investment between the two countries.
 She honored Australia’s war dead at Ieper (awarding an OAM in the General Division and Honorary RSL membership to two Belgians) and Belgium’s war dead at the Monument of the Unknown Soldier in Brussels.

 - Then-HRH Crown Prince Philippe (now HM King Philippe) visited Australia in November 2012 leading a 147-strong business delegation.
 The former Belgian Minister for Defence also participated, meeting his Australian counterparts, and signing a bilateral Memorandum of Understanding on World War I Centenary commemorations in Canberra.